johnwargo/circuitpython-sync/readme.md

 The CircuitPython device shows up as drive H: and the . tells the module to copy the files to the current folder.

+Every time you change the file contents on the device, the module copies the modified files to the local project folder.